-The quality of a service professionals voice sets the tone for each customer conversation.
-The well trained voice will sound confident, trustworthy, interested, and likeable, and will smooth the way to a positive interaction.
+The quality of a service professional’s voice sets the tone for each customer conversation.
+The well trained voice will sound confident, trustworthy, interested, and likable, and will smooth the way to a positive interaction.

-Now you can help your staff hone their vocal skills with this four part training package.
+Now you can help your customer service staff hone their vocal skills with this four part training package.

 In a quick-reading and engaging tone, the training booklet will show reps how to identify and overcome common speech problems and protect and care for their voices.